OctopusDeploy/blog/blog/2021-11/rolling-back-tomcat/index.md

  - DevOps
 ---

 The DevOps feedback loop usually has automated processes to capture issues as early in the pipeline as possible.
 While these automated processes allow for early detection, bugs can still find their way into production code.
 Some bugs are severe enough to warrant backing out of the recently deployed version.
-The process of reverting changes is referred to as a rollback.
+The process of reverting changes is called a rollback.

 In this post, I discuss different rollback strategies when using an Apache Tomcat web server.

 ## Initial deployment process

-This post uses the PetClinic application to deploy to an Apache Tomcat web server.
+This post uses the [PetClinic application](https://bitbucket.org/octopussamples/petclinic/src/master/) to deploy to an Apache Tomcat web server.
 The PetClinic application requires a database back-end and uses Flyway to perform database migrations.

 The example process looks like this: